mesn1985/WebApplicationSecurityBasicsLab/crAPI/4_Endpoint_Analysis_with_postman.md

 🧪 **Do this:**
 1. In Postman, modify the `signup` request.
 2. Set a password that breaks the visible frontend policy (e.g., only 4 letters).
 3. Click **Send** and analyze the API response.
-What are the backend requirements for passwords?.
+What are the backend requirements for passwords? and does the response qualify as an EDE?

 > 🔍 **Reflection:**
 > What does the API allow that the frontend UI blocks?
 What does that imply about backend validation?